ConicalLang/Conical/README.md

-# Conical
+# About
-A modern c-style systems programming language
+Conical is a modern systems language that is designed with a "simplicity first" mindset.